• Skip to primary navigation

 • Lightly spray a cooking rack with non stick spray so the wings don't stick to it.

-• Place wings on a rack on top of a baking sheet.
+• Place wings on the rack on top of a sheet pan.

 chicken wings on baking rack